 A tiny notepad and a great memory are important tools for a server.
 But they’re no match for technology that can not only help them keep track of all of their orders, but also make the most of every table, with add-on features that customers will appreciate.

 With a modern restaurant POS system, an iPad and eye contact can go hand-in-hand to provide stellar customer service.
-In addition to acting as a cool novelty, a POS solution that features tableside ordering will help servers fulfill orders faster and more accurately.
+In addition to acting as a cool novelty, a POS solution that features tableside ordering, like TouchBistro or CAKE POS, will help servers fulfill orders faster and more accurately.
 Visual menus help both new and seasoned employees answer guest questions correctly, enter orders with fewer errors, and provide smart upsell options to increase revenue and create an even better experience for your diners.